-Search Engine Optimization (SEO)

-noun: the process of optimizing a website to rank well in the search engines

-The goal of SEO is to build and maintain your website in such a way that it is easy for Google to know:
+SEO, or Search Engine Optimization, is the process of optimizing a website to rank well in the search engines.
+The goal is to build and maintain your website in such a way that it is easy for Google to know:

 - What your website is about

 - Who your primary audience is

 - Where you are located

-- Anything else that will help them know when to show your website in the search results and, ultimately, trust you
+- And anything else that will help them know when to show your website in the search results and, ultimately, trust you

 But SEO isn't done just for the search engines.
 It's also important to optimize your website for the people doing the searching.